 Entrepreneurship can be exciting for many people.
 However, not everyone can handle the emotional rollercoaster that comes along with owning a business.
 If you find that you’re having more frustrating days than happy days, you may choose to sell your business to eliminate the stress.

-2. The company outgrew you
+2. The business outgrew you

-Believe it or not, a company can grow beyond your skill set.
+Believe it or not, a business can grow beyond your skill set.
 If you find that your small company has grown into a massive enterprise, you may feel it’s grown beyond your control.
 In some cases, founders feel like they don’t recognize their own companies anymore.
 Some entrepreneurs are best suited for the startup stage, while others are better at managing large scale businesses.
 You may decide to sell your business if this happens to you.

 3. A new opportunity arises